bsotomayorg/AVAR-unity/README.md

 **5.2.
 Experimental data**

-When link the HoloLens to PC with USB, the experimental data can be found in the default Domumentary folder of HoloLens Device.
+When linking the HoloLens to PC with USB, the experimental data can be found in the default Domumentary folder of HoloLens Device.

 ---